Magnetohydrodynamic turbulence

 Magnetohydrodynamic turbulence concerns the chaotic regimes of magnetofluid flow at high Reynolds number.
 Magnetohydrodynamics (MHD) deals with what is a quasi-neutral fluid with very high conductivity.
 The fluid approximation implies that the focus is on macro length-and-time scales which are much larger than the collision length and collision time respectively.
+Understanding MHD turbulence is fundamental because most of the visible matter in the universe is in the plasma state and this plasma is mainly turbulent.